TantoluwaHeritageA/iassistjobsposting/README.md

 * Although some data was successfully extracted, several fields returned null values because the HTML structure varied across different job postings.

-## Language

-The project was originally developed in [Google Colab](https://colab.research.google.com/drive/1eEyOs6d8hWkX-BZ2KYRWpeJoVShEDoIM) using Jupyter Notebook, python and assistance from ChatGPT to support the data extraction process and structure the extracted data according to the project objectives.